Current views - August 2019

 Slowing Chinese growth and trade tensions remain headwinds but Chinese stimulus should be supportive.

-Valuations and fundamentals look attractive relative to developed markets.
+Valuations and fundamentals look attractive relative to developed markets, but trade tensions remains a headwind.

 US Treasuries are relatively more attractive given a more supportive Federal Reserve.